 Oral Conditions Linked to Gut Health

 Periodontal disease: Microbially mediated inflammation in the gut can promote inflammation in oral tissues, potentially exacerbating periodontal disease.
+The bidirectional nature of this axis means poor gut health can amplify oral inflammatory responses.

 Gingivitis: Early-stage gum inflammation may be influenced by systemic inflammatory status, which is affected by gut microbiome composition.